dthiagarajan-analytics/saas-churn-retention-analytics-case-study/README.md

 ## 1. Business Context

-A subscription-based SaaS product is experiencing high customer churn and plateauing growth.
+A subscription-based SaaS business experiencing higher than expected customer churn.
+This project analyzes churn, retention and lifetime value using BigQuery & Looker Studio, and delivers actionable insights to reduce revenue loss.

-Leadership wants to understand:
+This helps leadership understand:

 - How bad is churn today (in customers and revenue)?
 - Which plans and segments drive most churn?